jpriya1602/23-design-pattern/readme.md

 3. Adapter Pattern - 7
    * pattern act as a bridge between two incompatible interface
-   * Allows incompatible interfaces to work together
+   * Allows incompatible interfaces to work together Key Concepts of Adapter Pattern
+     Target Interface: The interface that the client expects.
+The adapter will implement this interface.
+     Adaptee: The existing class or component that needs to be adapted to the new interface.
+     Adapter: The class that implements the target interface and internally uses an instance of the adaptee class to fulfill the requests.
+     Client: The class that interacts with the target interface.
 4. Facade Pattern - 9
    * Make an interface simpler for use/ complex interfaces of one/more classes, they are easier to use
    * provide a unified interface to a set interfaces of subsystem. defines the higher level interfaces, that makes the subsystem to easier to use